Click for OCC homepage

-As well as a slightly unhealthy interest in rescuing old cars and the assorted clutter that this usually entails, I have more than a passing admiration for the collecting of old car trailers.
-Not trailers that can move a car necessarily, but the type of trailer you hitch on to the back of a car to move things around!
+As well as a perhaps unhealthy interest in rescuing old cars, and the assorted clutter that this usually entails, I have more than a passing admiration for the collecting of old car trailers.
+Not trailers that can move a car necessarily, but the type of trailer you hitch on to the back of a car to move things around.

-There is something jolly pleasing to the eye I think, when you see a classic or vintage car at a show or out on the road, that has a period trailer hitched onto the back.
-No hideous shiny stainless steel jobbie, but a proper wooden creation, perhaps still running on spoked or 'easiclean' solid wheels.
-Nice curved steel mudguards (no crass plasticky things), old knobbly tyres from manufacturers long since banished to the history books, and a gentle air of quiet rickety-ness that a proper old trailer only gets with the passing of several decades.
+There is something pleasing to the eye I think, when you see a classic or vintage car at a show or out on the road, that has a period trailer hitched onto the back.
+No shiny stainless steel job straight from the pages of a Halfords catalogue (assuming such publications exist), but a proper wood and steel creation, perhaps still running on spoked or 'Easiclean' solid wheels.
+Nice curved steel mudguards (no plastic), old knobbly tyres from manufacturers long since banished to the history books, and a gentle air of quiet rickety-ness that a proper old trailer only gets with the passing of several decades, are all bonuses.

 I think this strange interest in trailers stems from an earlier dabble at owning a classic caravan, in my case a bizarre folding affair, built by Portafold in 1959/1960.
 With its fibreglass construction, fins on the roof, and compact proportions, it opened my eyes to the delights of strange shaped objects that can be towed behind a car.
-More about old caravans can be found here.
+This was later followed by a Wessex folding caravan, and a very odd homebuilt caravan from the 1940s.
+More pages relating to old caravans can be found here.

-So, this dabble with curious caravans got me keeping my eye open for an interesting trailer or two.
+So, this interest in curious caravans led to me keeping my eye open for an interesting trailer, or two, or three...

 old trailer used to carry a racing car